 Eventually, Willie decided to purchase some hearing aids for himself.
 He then went to the human resources department and asked if the factory would cover the cost of his hearing aids since he had no doubt that his hearing loss was related to his work.
 Willie was advised that the plant would not cover the cost of his hearing aids as it claimed that he had not been exposed to any injurious noise since he had become a planner approximately 15 years before.

 Willie stated, “When I saw the company doctor and told him that I wanted the plant to cover my hearing aids, he told me that the only way that would happen would be if I filed a workers’ compensation claim.
-He then went on to tell me that I should not do that since the lawyer would end up getting a getting a third of any recovery.
+He then went on to tell me that I should not do that since the lawyer would end up getting a third of any recovery.
 I thought to myself that he must be joking since two-thirds of something would be better than 100 percent of nothing.”

 Shortly after Willie retired from the plant, he contacted Joye Law Firm attorney Ken Harrell to see if he was entitled to any benefits related to his hearing loss.